SQream/sqream_docs/reference/sql/sql_statements/ddl_commands/describe_session_queries.rst

 DESCRIBE SESSION QUERIES
 *****************
 The ``DESCRIBE SESSION QUERIES`` command outputs a list of queries per session, including queued queries.
+A session is opened per connection or per tab.

 Syntax
 ==========